 Send out surveys.
-Collect feedback in a more streamlined way but sending out small surveys to your past customers and email subscribers.
+Collect feedback in a more streamlined way by sending out small surveys to your past customers and email subscribers.

 See what customers are saying online.
 If you can’t get customers to talk to you, go to the places where they share their opinions online.
 Engage in social listening by browsing hashtags related to your brand or industry, and visit review sites to collect feedback.

 See what your website stats say.
-Google Analytics website traffic monitoring can also offer insights into how your customers act.
+Google Analytics offers insights into how your customers use your website.
 Use your website data to see what pages customers visit, how often they visit your site before they buy and other metrics to get to know your audience.

 Once you collect this information, you will get a better idea about who your customers are and what is going on in their heads.
 From there, you can create a clear and detailed description of your customer, also known as a buyer persona.